 The units of analysis were internship experiences in the training context; research as experience in professional insertion; concerns in the articulation of education and work; and concerns about being able to put yourself in the world of work.
 Therefore, professional insertion was also considered in the current study as experiences in the field of internship, since the trainees develop and use in the field of professional practice the knowledge, pedagogical skills, and competences acquired in the training process of the university.
-It was noticed that this experience, in the field of practice, through internship and work, favored substantially the learnings of "being a PE teacher" for the trainees.
-Several reports have confirmed the importance of this experience because trainees are able to observe, build and apprehend the intrinsic relationship between theory/practice and make use of theoretical and methodological knowledge and skills in the movement of interventions in the field of professional practice.
+It was noticed that this experience, in the field of practice, through internship and work, favored substantially the learnings of "being a PE teacher" for the trainees are able to observe, build and apprehend the intrinsic relationship between theory/practice and make use of theoretical and methodological knowledge and skills in the movement of interventions in the field of professional practice.